How to Get to Hawaii

-For the most part your options are pretty limited on how you get to Hawai'i.
+For the most part, your options are pretty limited on how you get to Hawaii.
 You can come by boat or by air, and that's just about it.
 Either method of transportation is fine, but we personally prefer to arrive by air- and that's an understatement!
-A long cruise can 'spoil' the joys of arriving on Hawai'i's shores by simply taking too long.
-There is something to be said about that built up anticipation of just waiting to step foot on the island, and a flight is the best way to do just that.
+A long cruise can spoil the joys of arriving on Hawaii's shores, as the journey simply takes too long.
+There is something to be said about that built-up anticipation of just waiting to step foot on the island, and a flight is the best way to do just that.

 That's why we recommend flying as the best way to travel to Hawaii.
-This way, you can leave home and arrive in paradise on the same day, and even for travelers on the far east coast of the mainland, it's only a 12-14 hour flight.
-OK, so that's not exactly a short flight, but it beats coming by boat.
-Besides, that plane ride gives you a chance to peruse your travel books and plans to refresh your memory before you arrive.
-Just don't expect to jump off the plane and start 'doing it all' after you arrive.
+This way, you can leave home and arrive in paradise on the same day.
+And even for travelers on the far East Coast of the mainland, it's only a 12-14 hour flight.
+OK, so that's not exactly a short flight, but it sure beats coming by boat.
+Besides, that plane ride gives you a chance to peruse your itinerary, travel books, and plans to refresh your memory before you arrive.
+Just don't expect to jump off the plane and start "doing it all" after you arrive.

 Perhaps you've flown on long trips before and perhaps you haven't.
 We're going to assume most folks have likely never flown on a flight over 5-7 hours before and we're also going to assume that most visitors utilizing our website are from the mainland United States.
 If you're traveling from even further east, like Europe, then you'll need to adjust our advice as needed to accommodate you.
 If you're traveling from the west, like Australia, then take our advice in reverse.

-Regardless of how long it takes you to arrive, the fact of the matter is you likely will experience some jet lag arriving, even from the east, so take it easy that first day and get some rest.
-Depending onwhen you visit you'll gain between two to six hours (Hawai'i does not observe daylight saving time) if coming from the US mainland.
-Our advice to travelers is always the same, attempt to keep your schedule close to what you had back home.
-Other websites and guidebooks will tell you to covert yourself to Hawai'i time as soon as possible, but we won't.
+Regardless of how long it takes you to arrive, the fact of the matter is you likely will experience some jet lag arriving, even from the east; so take it easy that first day and get some rest.
+Depending onwhen you visit you'll gain between two to six hours (Hawaii does not observe daylight saving time) if coming from the U.S. mainland.
+Our advice to travelers is always the same: Attempt to keep your schedule close to what you had back home.
+Other websites and guidebooks will tell you to convert yourself to Hawaii time as soon as possible, but we won't.
 Here's why:

-If you're coming from the east coast in the spring, as an example, you're going to gain six hours during your flight.
+If you're coming from the East Coast in the spring, for example, you're going to gain six hours during your flight.
 So if you leave at 6 a.m. and arrive at 4 p.m., you've actually been awake a lot longer than it sounds.
-Back home it's actually 10 p.m. when you arrive in Hawai'i, so you've already had a full day.
+Back home it's actually 10 p.m. when you arrive in Hawaii, so you've already had a full day.
 We believe that by keeping to your regular schedule you can avoid the worst cases of jet lag, plus you'll have a leg up on most other travelers.
-If you can continue to get to bed early after sunset in Hawai'i, say around 8-10 p.m.
-Hawai'i time, then you can get up a lot earlier than most visitors and hit the road far ahead of the crowds.
-For an east coast traveler, even a wake-up call of 5 a.m. in Hawai'i is the equivalent to 11 a.m. back home.
+If you can continue to get to bed early after sunset in Hawaii-- say around 8-10 p.m.
+Hawaii time-- then you can get up a lot earlier than most visitors and hit the road far ahead of the crowds.
+For an East Coast traveler, even a wake-up call of 5 a.m. in Hawaii is the equivalent to 11 a.m. back home.
 It is our opinion you should use this to your advantage.
-When all is said and done it will also make your journey back home a lot easier too.
+When all is said and done it will also make your journey back home a lot easier, too.
 Losing three to six hours heading home to the west is a lot harder than most people think.

-Regardless of how you arrive in Hawai'i, take it easy the first day you arrive.
+Regardless of how you arrive in Hawaii, take it easy the first day you arrive.
 A good night's rest and a good meal after a long day's journey will refresh you for the rest of your vacation.
-Also, leave the fast-paced mainland behind you, relax to Hawai'i's lifestyle now.
+Also, leave the fast-paced mainland behind you... relax into Hawaii's lifestyle now.

 Let's be honest, traveling to Hawaii isn't cheap.
 Almost any mode of transportation to arrive on these beautiful shores is going to cost a pretty penny.
-Booking a room here isn't the deal some folks are used to when they travel (though you can find bargains if you look), occupancy is almost always high, and thus so are the prices.
-And the cost of importing all the goods to these islands is passed on to you by merchants, especially at the grocery store and gas station.
-The only real break you'll catch is with a rental car, competition is fierce, and the prices reflect it.
+Booking a room here isn't the deal some folks are used to when they travel (though you can find bargains if you look), occupancy is almost always high, and so are the prices.
+And the cost of importing goods to the islands is passed on to you by merchants, especially at the grocery store and gas station.
+The only real break you'll catch is with a rental car-- competition is fierce, and the prices reflect it.

-As a traveler to Hawai'i you will likely come under one of two conditions, the budget traveler or the traveler looking to live the high life.
-Believe it or not, Hawai'i may be just about the only place you can choose one style over another and leave with the same experience.
-Most people who have tried both lifestyles have reported having just as good a time either way.
-So whether you conscientiously save money in Hawai'i by seeking out great deals or alternatively spend loads of money on resorts, tours, and fine dining, you'll likely leave with the same great experience.
+As a traveler to Hawaii, you will likely come under one of two conditions: the budget traveler or the luxury traveler.
+Believe it or not, Hawaii may be just about the only place you can choose one style over another and leave with the same experience.
+Most people who have tried both lifestyles have reported having just as good time either way.
+So whether you conscientiously save money in Hawaii by seeking out great deals or spend loads of money on resorts, tours, and fine dining, you'll likely leave with the same great experience.

-Our last suggestion regarding money is to pay for most of your bills and purchases in Hawai'i with credit, debit, or check.
-Traveling with cash, even in Hawai'i, is usually never a good idea.
-There are countless stories told about folks who have lost their money and thus lost their fun.
-On a recent trip around the islands we ran into one poor soul who had lost his wallet containing all his money on a beach.
+Our last suggestion regarding money is to pay for most of your bills and purchases in Hawaii with credit, debit, or check.
+Traveling with cash, even in Hawaii, is generally never a good idea.
+We have heard countless stories of people who have lost their money and lost their fun.
+On a recent trip around the islands, we ran into one poor soul who had lost his wallet containing all his money on a beach.
 You can cancel checks and plastic cards, but you can't replace your cash.
-This isn't to say you shouldn't bring any cash, but as a general rule of thumb we would suggest purchasing most things with an alternative payment form.
-If nothing else, it keeps record of if for future review (which may or may not be a good thing - 'Those earrings cost how much?')
+This isn't to say you shouldn't bring any cash, but as a general rule of thumb, we would suggest purchasing most things with an alternative payment form.
+If nothing else, it keeps a record of it for future review.
+(Which may or may not be a good thing!)